amymac-1/Explorer-Trail-2020/docs/working-with-git.md

 The pull request should show that you are wanting to merge your branch to `base: develop` and let you know if this is able to be merged.

 In the text fields, it will have your latest commit message in the title but you can change this so it's a better summary of the Trello card or the work you have done, or you can just put in the branch name.
-In the comment field, you can put a more indepth comment of what you've done.
+In the comment field, you can put a more in-depth comment of what you've done.
 For example, if I was created a pull request for changes to this file I could put:

 Title: `Updating GIT documentation`
 Comment: `Added new section for making a PR, fixed spelling mistakes.`